-The term $\mu_{\theta}({x}_t, t, c_{0:N})$ is the mean to learn, which can be influenced by the conditions $c_{0:N}$.
-As mentioned in previous work~\citep{dhariwal2021diffusion,karunratanakul2023guided}, to be more exact, the updating rule of the mean is:
+The term $\mu_{\theta}({x}_t, t, c_{0:N})$ is the mean to learn, which can be impacted by the conditions $c_{0:N}$.
+As mentioned in previous works~\citep{dhariwal2021diffusion,karunratanakul2023guided}, to be more exact, the updating rule of the mean is:

 where $\mu^{c_{0}}_t$ is the mean without condition and the gradients of joint condition are noted as $\sum_{i=1}^{N}(\nabla \log p(c_{i}|x_{t}))$.
 The weights $s_i$ controls the strength of conditioning.
 However, since different conditions pertain to distinct modalities, it is hard to manually configure the strength parameter $s_{i}$.
 Therefore, the preference leans towards the utilization of separate diffusion models to avoid imbalanced control by different conditions.
 This approach prevents being affected by other conditions when learning $\mu_t$ since the gradient of a single condition is far easier to learn than joint conditions: